 Convolutional Neural Networks (CNN) remain the most used and reliable network for object tracking.
 However, multiple architectures and algorithms are being explored as well.
 Among these algorithms are Recurrent Neural Networks (RNNs), Autoencoders (AEs), Generative Adversarial Networks (GANs), Siamese Neural Networks (SNNs), and custom neural networks.

 Although object detectors can be used to track objects if it is applied frame-by-frame, this is a computationally limiting and therefore a rather inefficient method of performing object tracking.
 Instead, object detection should be applied once, and then the object tracker can handle every frame after the first.
 This is a more computationally effective and less cumbersome process of performing object tracking.

-OpenCV is a popular choice because it has so many algorithms built into OpenCV that are specifically optimized for the needs and objectives of object tracking.
+OpenCV object tracking is a popular method because OpenCV has so many algorithms built-in that are specifically optimized for the needs and objectives of object or motion tracking.